Position-specific isotope analysis: Ninhydrin Reaction

 In 1961, Abelson and Hoering developed a technique for removing the carboxylic acid of amino acids using the ninhydrin reaction.
 This reaction converts the carboxylic acid to a molecule of CO_{2} which is measured via an Isotope Ratio Mass Spectrometer.

 Ozonolysis Reaction

 Lipids are of particular interest to stable isotope geochemists because they are preserved in rocks for millions of years.
 Monson & Hayes used ozonolysis to characterize the position-specific isotope abundances of unsaturated fatty acids, turning different carbon positions into carbon dioxide.
 Using this technique, they directly measured an isotopic pattern in fatty acids that had been predicted for years.

 Preparatory Chemistry

 Derivatization

 In some cases, additional functional groups will need to be added to molecules to facilitate the other separation and analysis methods.
 Derivatization can change the properties of an analyte; for instance, it would make a polar and non-volatile compound non-polar and more volatile, which would be necessary for analysis in certain types of chromatography.
-It is important to note, however, that derivatization is not ideal for site-specific analyses as it adds additional elements that must be accounted for in analyses.
+However, derivatization is not ideal for site-specific analyses as it adds additional elements that must be accounted for in analyses.